|Women, Men, Girls, Boys|

 Keep knitting, knit happy!

-The price of this cowl and mitts is reduced.
-Get it now before the price goes back up.
 This piece is designed to be rolled down or worn up as a hood.
 With a two inch turn down it rolls to drape around the neck or with a four inch turn down it comes up to keep the ears warm it is delightfully warm.
 It can also be worn fully unrolled to drape loosely over the head as a hood.
 Folding a small cuff in the edge of the hood, next to the face, will give you a bit more structure and body when it is worn as a hood.
 Below the cowl is the drawstring and the stitch changes for a more stable, less 'drapey' fabric, towards the shoulder.

 The draw string is three strands of crocheted chain, braided but it could also be achieved easily with "I-cord;